Differences between Regular Credit Cards vs. Credit Cards against FD

 For a secured credit card, the fixed deposit serves as the security, so additional income documentation is not required.

-However, a person has to provide income proof with a regular credit card.
+However, a person must provide proof of income with a regular credit card.

-A person with a low credit score can get a fixed deposit credit card.
-In contrast, a person might not get a regular credit card if the credit score is low.
+A low credit score can get a fixed deposit credit card.
+In contrast, a person might only get a regular credit card with a high credit score.
 The criteria for credit scores will vary according to card providers.

-Applicants do not need to provide additional documents to prove their identification or place of residence if they already have a fixed deposit with the bank.
-A secured credit card may be applied right away using the FD.
+Applicants do not need to provide additional documents to prove their identification or place of residence if they already have a fixed deposit with the Bank.
+They may apply for a secured credit card right away using the FD.

 Conversely, with a regular credit card, applicants have to provide the necessary documents.

 Users of secured credit cards cannot terminate their fixed deposit accounts before the card is closed or expires.
-Nevertheless, this is not the case with a regular credit card.
+Nevertheless, this is different from a regular credit card.

 Banks use the fixed deposit value to decide the credit limits for secured credit cards.
 The secured credit card’s credit limit normally ranges between 80% and 90% of the fixed deposit amount.